benc61116/NLP/plan.md

 You are implementing the final statistical analysis pipeline to synthesize all experimental results and test the research hypotheses with rigorous statistical methods.

 CONTEXT:
-- All experiments complete with raw results in W&B
+- All experiments complete with raw results in W&B and shared/results/
 - Hypothesis: LoRA achieves ≤3% accuracy drop AND (≥20% less drift OR ≤30% inference overhead)
+- Implement in analysis/statistical_analysis.py
 - Need publication-quality statistical analysis

 ANALYSIS COMPONENTS: